-Kim Moo-sung, a 65 year-old Korean politician, arrived at Seoul’s Gimpo Airport yesterday (May 23) after returning from a trip to Japan.
+Kim Moo-sung, a 65 year-old Korean politician, arrived at Seoul’s Gimpo Airport on May 23 after returning from a trip to Japan.
 As he entered the arrivals hall, he smoothly and nonchalantly pushed his suitcase to a male assistant who was awaiting his return.

 The video, which has gone viral in Korea, draws attention to an ongoing discussion in the country about the elevated status of middle-aged men and their abuse of that power.

 “This shows… the way he treats his subordinates!
 How does he act in private if he even acts like this in an airport?… This is the bare face of the Korean elite!” said one comment (link in Korean) on Naver, Korea’s biggest web portal.

 Kim’s action has been dubbed the “no-look pass” in Korea, a reference to the basketball move.
 Others joked that he might be good at curling.

 The misdeeds of Korea’s ajeossi, or the more derogatory term gaejeossi—a portmanteau of the word for “middle-aged man” with the word for “dog”—are well chronicled.
 The term for the abuse of power by someone against a person in a weaker position is known as gapjil.

 According to a local media report (link in Korean), citing statistics by the National Police Agency, in the month of September last year 1,289 cases of gapjil were recorded, with 90% of those incidents carried out by men.
 Men in their 40s and 50s made up more than half the cases.
 The same report detailed a physical attack by a 53 year-old man on a security guard—which included stubbing a cigarette on his face—in a car park in an apartment complex in Gwangju, after the guard asked the man to lower his voice.